Atlas Rules Resources Adventures Stories Search Links

 With the recent inclusion of a number of Mystara related articles in Dragon issue 315, a number of reviews have been written by Hervé Musseau, from the Mystara Mailing List posted 21-3 December 2003 for the articles.The online release schedule is presumably back on track although there has been no word given on when things will be released although everything, including Mystaran products will presumably be released in the near future.

 Section 4: Mystara on the NetWhere can I find a map of area XYZ?Numerous maps of Mystara exist in these pages in the maps section.
 Other pages exist on the net which contain many maps, most notable are www.mystara.addr.com and The Mystara's Map Navigator pages.
-Please don't ask however for copies of published maps that have not been freely available.How do I join the Mystara Mailing List?Full information on joining the Mystara Mailing List is available in the Mystara Mailing List GuideHow do I access the Mystara Message Boards?The Mystara Message Boards are accessible through an Internet browser through the Wizards site.How do I access old messages from the Mystara Message Boards or from old versions of the Mystara Message Boards)?With the current version of the Mystara Message Boards it should be possible to always access the older messages.
+Please don't ask however for copies of published maps that have not been freely available.How do I join the Mystara Mailing List?Full information on joining the Mystara Mailing List is available in the Mystara Mailing List GuideHow do I access the Mystara Message Boards?The Mystara Message Boards are accessible through an Internet browser.How do I access old messages from the Mystara Message Boards or from old versions of the Mystara Message Boards)?With the current version of the Mystara Message Boards it should be possible to always access the older messages.
 This was claimed to be true for the old versions of the Mystara Message Boards but was never borne out, therefore messages from previous versions of the Mystara Message Boards have been lost.
 Articles of note have been retained here on the Vaults of Pandius but discussion, as it does, often ranged further than the articles of note that were produced.Are there Mystaran chat groups?There are a number of Mystaran chat groups:What are all these acronyms that are being used?Travellers of Mystara;

 and Alphatia Mystara.There are many acronyms that are used within the Mystaran net-community.
 There is a list of these acronyms.Are there any other Mystaran sites on the Internet?There is a full list of other Mystara sites on the Internet.Can I download the "Mystaran" font?There was a true type font used in the Gazetteer range of products that some people have taken on board as being the "Mystaran" font.
 The name of the font was later revealed as Feinen Bold.
 This font does not appear to be freely available and has been exhibited for sale from a font sale site.